 E. AGENDA FOR BOARD DISCUSSION

 1. Revisit TLT Police Enforcement Program.
 B. Cook would like to begin discussing establishing a 4 year Special millage of between .25 and .4 Mills to finance a Police Officer level position for Patrolling our Streets and Monitoring the Day Park.
 Brief discussion of need for a position to patrol vacant homes during the winter.
 K. Windiate supports placing this issue on ballot for community input.
-S. Schultz voiced discussion items to support such a position.
+S. Schultz voiced discussion items.
 J. Merchant questions need for an officer year round.
 B. Cook will be bringing a Resolution to the next meeting to continue the discussion.
 Discussion will determine if it will be added to the August ballot.

 2. Upgrade Camera options.
 B. Cook requests Board input regarding favorable response to streaming of meetings.
 He requested that Michael Strange put together a report regarding suggestions to enhance service.
 M. Strange reported that feedback suggests difficulty determining whom is talking.
 Complete cost estimate and adjustments needed to adjust were provided.
 Discussion ensued.